matthewallen7/assignment-2-develop-and-test-open-source-code-matthewallen7/ReadMe.txt

 Hello, thank you for using my program.
 To start open the .sln file and run in your IDE.
 To login Username = "1234" && Password = "1234".
-Enjoy :)
+Enjoy :).
+There was a problem uploading my assigment.
+I was working in my own repo instead of working in the forked repo.
+To see all the changes and updates here is the link to my other repo https://github.com/matthewallen7/Develop-Open-Source-application